SFTtech/wirespider/README.md

 sudo systemctl enable --now wirespider-server.service
 ```

-The admin can now use the `wirespider client manage` commands to create other peers and routes
+The admin can now use the `wirespider send-command` commands to create other peers and routes

 ### Contact